 Kimberley holds a bachelor’s degree in French from the University of London (spectacularly useful at PTA meetings) and a master’s in English Literature from Drew University.
 She writes contemporary romantic women's fiction, about fish-out-of-water characters who find home where they least expect it.

 Kimberley writes about real life and therefore celebrates and supports diversity in all its forms.
-You can find her obsessing about tea on Facebook, Twitter, and Pinterest.
+You can find her obsessing about tea on Facebook, Twitter, and Instagram.

 Short bio for those in a hurry

 Kimberley Ash is a British ex-pat who has lived in and loved New Jersey for twenty-five years.
 Her latest novel, Free Me, the conclusion to the Van Allen Brothers trilogy, is now available.
 When not writing contemporary romance or romantic women’s fiction, she can usually be found cleaning up after her two big white furry dogs and slightly less furry children.
 You can reach her at www.kimberleyash.com, and on Facebook, Twitter, Instagram and Goodreads.